 Details: Dir.
 Hector Bobenco.
 Perf.
 Jack Nicholson, Meryl Streep, Carroll Baker, Fred Gwynne, Tom Waits.
 TriStar, 1987.
 Based on the novel by William Kennedy.

 Synopsis: In 1938, a homeless drifter (Nicholson) returns to his home town and meets an ex-radio singer (Meryl Streep) who’s sick and homeless.
 In one scene, Streep tries to sleep in the library and then gets into an argument with a woman who recognizes her.
 The librarian shushes and ejects her from the library.

 Role Call: Bethel Leslie as Librarian—Spinster Librarian

 Related post: Shushing Meryl Streep in ‘Ironweed’

 Details: Dir.
 Andy Muschietti.
 Perf.
 Jaeden Lieberher, Jeremy Ray Taylor, Sophia Lillis, Finn Wolfhard, Chosen Jacobs, Jack Dylan Grazer, Wyatt Oleff, Bill Skarsgård.
 New Line Cinema, 2017.
 Based on the novel by Stephen King.

 Synopsis: Big-screen version of the classic Stephen King novel and 1990 miniseries; this film is “Chapter 1” of the story, featuring only the teenage versions of the Losers’ Club as they battle Pennywise the Clown as well as their own demons.
-There is a scene set in the public library with Ben, a white boy who is doing research on the early days of the town, Derry.
-This film seems to be switching the researcher (and future librarian) role of Mike — the sole African-American character in the group — to Ben.
+There is a scene set in the public library with Ben, who is researching the early days of the town, Derry.

 Role Call: Uncredited (?) female as public librarian — Information Provider (female)